No Credit Cards, No Contracts, No Commitments,

 The number of digits in a long code will vary by country where they are not using the NANP.

-Choose your first Long code for free within your Textafied Account
+Choose your Long code numbers free within your Textafied Account

 A long code is what most of us use when sending messages from our mobile devices to other people’s personal mobile devices, (this point illustrates the fact that a long code is a much more personal approach than a short code, and this can have a huge impact with your customers and potential customers.)